-As indicated in the table above, the key area of concern is the Communities portfolio which overspent by £9.7m as a result of demand pressures on the Adult Social Care budget.
-This had been identified as a significant emerging pressure in the Corporate Financial Risk Register as part of the 2013/14 Budget process.
+As indicated in the table above, the key area of concern is the Communities portfolio which overspent by £2.0m as a result of demand pressures on the Adult Social Care budget, although this is a significant improvement in financial performance compared to 2013/14 when the portfolio overspent by £9.7m.

 Revenue expenditure is reported in the Council's Accounts under the Comprehensive Income and Expenditure Statement (CIES).
-The CIES takes a wider view of financial performance than that shown in the General Fund and shows the accounting position for the year, namely a surplus of £60.5m.
-This surplus represents the total amount by which the Council's net worth has increased during the year as shown in the Balance Sheet.
-The following paragraphs explain the four main sections of the CIES, and are supplemented by a table which reconciles the total overspend on the General Fund £0.4m to the surplus in the CIES (£60.5m).
+The CIES takes a wider view of financial performance than that shown in the General Fund and shows the accounting position for the year, namely a deficit of £109.3m.
+This deficit represents the total amount by which the Council's net worth has decreased during the year as shown in the Balance Sheet.
+The following paragraphs explain the four main sections of the CIES, and are supplemented by a table which reconciles the total underspend on the General Fund of £648k to the deficit in the CIES (£109.3m).

 The first section of the CIES shows the cost of the Council's services in gross and net terms, to give a total 'Net Cost of Services'.
 This total includes items such as depreciation that would ordinarily be a considerable cost in a commercial organisation but which is not required to be funded by Council Tax.
-Net Cost of Services totals £489m in 2013/14.
+Net Cost of Services totals £390.9m in 2014/15 (£489.0m in 2013/14).

-The second section of the CIES refers to corporate items such as the gain or loss on the disposal of non-current assets, payments made in relation to the pooling of HRA capital receipts and precepts paid to parish Councils.
-This is known as 'Operating Expenditure' and totals £94.1m in 2013/14.
+The second section of the CIES refers to corporate items such as the gain or loss on the disposal of non-current assets, payments made in relation to the pooling of HRA capital receipts and precepts paid to parish councils.
+This is known as 'Operating Expenditure' and totals £68.5m in 2014/15 (£94.1m in 2013/14).

-The third section of the CIES includes £96.0m of interest paid or received ('Financing') and £598.8m of general income due to the Council (local share of NNDR, Council Tax, non-ring fenced Government grants including those used to fund capital expenditure).
-The fourth and final section of the CIES contains two major accounting adjustments, one for the actuarial gain on the Council's pension scheme, the other for the gain on revaluation of fixed assets.
+The third section of the CIES includes £97.2m (£96.0m in 2013/14) of interest paid or received ('Financing') and £613m (£598.8m in 2013/14) of general income due to the Council (local share of NNDR, Council Tax, non-ring fenced Government grants including those used to fund capital expenditure).

-£000 Total General Fund Overspend per Outturn report 416 Net contributions to revenue reserves (8,378) Surplus on the Housing Revenue Account (11,376) Surplus on Schools Accounts (921) Total Underspend (20,259) Removal of debt charges (28,087) Removal of pension contributions (44,589) Items that do not affect Council Tax: Inclusion of accounting charges for depreciation, impairment, holiday pay, PFI, etc. 173,215 Gains & losses on non-current assets, pension assets and other items (140,738) Surplus on Total Comprehensive Income and Expenditure in Accounts (60,458)
+The fourth and final section of the CIES contains two major accounting adjustments, one for the actuarial loss on the Council's pension scheme, the other for the gain on revaluation of fixed assets.

+£000

+Total General Fund Surplus per Outturn report (648)

+Net contributions to revenue reserves (8,536)

+Surplus / Deficit on the Housing Revenue Account 0

+Surplus on Schools Accounts (90)

+Total Contribution to Reserves (9,274)

+Removal of debt charges (30,271)

+Removal of pension contributions (101,754)

+Items that do not affect Council Tax: Inclusion of accounting charges for depreciation, impairment,

+holiday pay, PFI, etc. 84,825

+Gains & losses on non-current assets, pension assets and other items 165,806

+Deficit on Total Comprehensive Income and Expenditure in Accounts 109,332

+-